systamfi/.github/.github/ISSUE_TEMPLATE/epic_template.md

 assignees: ""
 ---

-## Product Owner To-Do - Delete after completion
+## Epic Owner To-Do - Delete after completion
 When this point has been reached, the idea or functionality has already gotten a green light for planning.
 These next steps have to be checked before the epic can be given to developers for final specifications and time-boxing.

 - [ ] The epic has a clear goal/name which the user stories accomplish